-The Adjacent Possible BlogExplore The Adjacent Possible, a foundational pillar for creativity on The Artist’s Journey.
-Insights into intersections of art, psychology and science.
+The Adjacent Possible® BlogExplore The Adjacent Possible, a foundational pillar for creativity on The Artist’s Journey.
+Insights into the intersection of art, psychology and science.

 Get weekly Art & Creativity Tips on the blog from Nancy Hillis

 Enter your name & email to get fresh ideas in your inbox

 The lesson is to stumble with your eyes open, to listen to the birdsong amongst the din, to realize that miracles can be fast as well as slow.

 Restless motion runs through my veins, hot oil and hurtling metal.
 So it’s not surprising that transportation was the lure that caught this fish.

 We decided to do a real science experiment for the camera.
 We start with the Adjacent Possible and end up balancing on one foot.

 Creating The Adjacent Possible Book Creating a book is quite the journey.
 There are many steps to bringing it to completion.
 Today we discuss our journey of creating our forthcoming book, The Adjacent Possible: Guidebook & Stories of Artistic Transformation, from inception to near publication and how principles of the adjacent possible guided our steps.
 Here's the book cover that won the Cover Contest!
 With gratitude from my studio to yours, Nancy...